Photos: From “Kodo One Earth Tour 2020: Legacy” in Europe (Feb.–Mar. 2020)

 We closed our Emergency Relief campaign at the end of 2020, but we still need support to continue our activities.

 We will gratefully accept any support that you can offer us.
 Thank you for cheering us on.

 5 Ways to Help Kodo

-If you are able to offer us emergency support, we will gratefully accept whatever you can spare.
+If you are able to make a donation to help us continue our mission, we will gratefully accept any amount you can spare.